Andrea Dimitry: Life in America

-Marianne Celeste inherited a sizable fortune from her father.
-Don Miguel Dragon owned 1,000 acres and dozens of slaves.
-He officially married her mother Francoise Chauvin Beaulieu de Monplaisir in 1815, seven years before they died.
-In February 1834, Marianne took Dimitry to court for mismanaging the family assets.
-She won a settlement of $27,000, or close to $1 million adjusted for 2021 inflation.
-By May, she sold off the remaining assets.
-This lawsuit is remarkable because the court sided with a woman of color.
-There is a possibility Dimitry was having an affair with Irene, a 29-year-old slave.
-She was sold along with her mulatto son Gustave, who was 10 years old.
-The two were sold as part of the legal proceedings.
-There is no record that Dimitry and Marianne obtained a divorce.
+Dimitry owned a store.
+Marianne Celeste inherited 1,000 acres of land from her father, which he was awarded from the Spanish government for his efforts in the American Revolutionary War.
+(Note: "Michel Dragon was awarded 1,000 acres of land for his valiant services rendered with the Spanish military.
+The land was situated on the Gulf Coast of Mississippi in Harrison County.
+[Years later, his son-in-law] Andrea Dimitry built a villa and called the place Dimitry Point.")
+Dimitry's 1852 obituary records that the land was situated on the Gulf Coast of Mississippi, in Harrison County, and Dimitry built a villa there.

+In 1834, Marianne Celeste filed for financial separation from Dimitry, citing financial mismanagement, and won; despite this, the couple did not file for a divorce and remained together.
 Marianne was 57 and Andrea was 59.

 Death and legacy

 Dimitry died in 1852; he was 77 years old.
+An extensive obituary was published in the Delta newspaper on March 2, 1852.
 He was given a veteran's funeral.
+Surviving veterans of the Louisiana militia were requested to attend.
 A special military detachment of the Washington Artillery appeared at the family's cottage.
 Several military officers and civilians gathered and many people from New Orleans attended his service.
 The military fired cannons and muskets, and a band played in his honor.
 At the time there was a Greek vessel docked in New Orleans and the officers and crew in the port attended the funeral and the flags of the vessel were suspended at half-mast.

-His wife and soul mate Marianne died four years later in 1856; she was about 78 years old.
+His wife Marianne Celeste died four years later on April 22, 1856.
+She was 79 years old.

-Andrea and Marianne Céleste had ten children: Euphrosine, Mannella Airnée, Alexander, Constantine Andrea, John Baptiste Miguel Dracos, Clino Angelica, Marie Francesca Athenais, Nicholas Dimitry, Mathilde Elizabeth Theophanie, and Antonie Marie.
-Most of his children married foreigners.
-Their ethnicities were Greek, French, and Italian.

-Dimitry's children, grandchildren, great-grandchildren, and in-laws, were part of what became an elite New Orleans family.
-They also became a notable politically active Greek-American Creole family.